All contents of this website Copyright © Transatlantic Euro-

 Hampton Roads International Security Quarterly

 The strategic calculus changed in Europe with the 2014 Russian seizure of Crimea and its ongoing war against Ukraine.
-Compounding the dilemma of an aggressive Russia, is the application of ambiguity to create a clock of uncertainty that prevents a decisive response to counter its destabilizing activities.
-However, this application of ambiguity is easily defeated, if nations are willing to take concerted efforts now to preempt and deter further Russian aggression.
-Project 1704 provides an honest assessment of the tenuous strategic environment that now envelopes Eastern Europe and offers specific recommendations on how to continue the 70 years of unparalleled peace that most of Europe has enjoyed.
+Moscow has laced its aggression with a veil of ambiguity in order to prevent a decisive Western response.
+However, this ambiguity is easily defeated, if nations are willing to take concerted efforts now to preempt and deter further Russian aggression.
+Project 1704 assesses the tenuous strategic environment that now envelopes Eastern Europe and offers specific recommendations on how to preserve peace and stability in Europe.
+More Information / To Order

 Visit the PatriArt Gallery to buy military-